rotty3000/rotty3000.github.io/_posts/2021-06-13-OSGi-On-Kubernetes-Configuration.md

 ---
-title: OSGi On Kubernetes: Configuration
+title: OSGi On Kubernetes - Configuration
 excerpt: Supercharge your Kubernetes apps with real-time configuration updates using OSGi Configuration Admin.
 ---